A three-day/two-night trip cycling trip to Provence from Paris

 Train around 4pm – Arrival in Paris around 6:45pm

 - Private transfer on arrival and departure

-- 2 night, breakfast and city taxes in a 3-star Hotel in Gordes
+- 2 nights, breakfast and city taxes in a 3-star Hotel in Gordes

 - 3 guided tours as above.